William Aitcheson Haswell

 His zoological author abbreviation is Haswell.
-Taxa authored by him are given in :Category:Taxa named by William Aitcheson Haswell and by this query.

 Early life

 Haswell was born at Gayfield House, Edinburgh, son of James Haswell, banker, and his wife Margaret, née Cranston.
 Haswell studied at the Edinburgh Institution and the University of Edinburgh (M.A., 1877; BSc, 1878; D.Sc., 1887) where he won seven medals, and at the conclusion of his course gained the Bell-Baxter scholarship as the most distinguished natural science student of his year.
 Amongst his teachers were Thomas Henry Huxley, Archibald Geikie and Charles Wyville Thomson.
 He qualified for the MA and BSc degrees in 1878, and immediately afterwards, for reasons of health, went on a voyage to Australia.